top of page

 Cast of The Flight Attendant Series

-Kaley Cuoco has turned in a fantastic performance in the role of main character Cassandra Brown.
+Kaley Cuoco has turned in a fantastic performance in the role of the main character Cassandra Brown.
 The mystery the story presents will draw you in, but it is Cuoco’s performance that will keep you watching.

 This great performance comes as a surprise given that Cuoco’s past performances have left a lot to be desired.
 Turned into a superstar through her time playing the stereotypically ditzy blonde, Penny on The Big Bang Theory, Cuoco plays a more damaged, realistic version of that character.

-The Flight Attendant HBO Max Miniseries Review
+Rosie Perez as Megan in The Flight Attendant HBO Max Miniseries

 Great Casting.
 Image Credit: HBO Max

 We’re initially introduced to Cassandra Brown as nothing but a pleasure-seeking flight attendant with not a care in the world, a role reminiscent of the one Cuoco played on The Big Bang Theory.
-Though, the differences in Cuoco’s performance as Cassandra Brown come in Cuoco’s ability to show how Cassandra’s traumatic experience has affected and changed the character overall.

 But Cuoco’s Cassandra Brown isn’t just PTSD, panic, and regret.
 Somehow, while portraying the complexities of a traumatized, emotionally stunted character, Cuoco also finds a way to bring some levity to the role of Cassandra Brown